nipafx/nipafx.dev/content/articles/2016-01-27-implied-readability.md

 The [module system tutorial](jigsaw-hands-on-guide) brushes past a feature I would like to discuss in more detail: *implied readability*, which is expressed with `requires transitive`.
 With it, a module can reexport another module's API to its own dependents.

-*The post was updated in February 2017.*
+<admonition type="note">The post was updated in February 2017.</admonition>

-### Overview

-This post is based on a section of [an article I've recently written for InfoQ](http://www.infoq.com/articles/Latest-Project-Jigsaw-Usage-Tutorial "Programming with modularity and Project Jigsaw.
+This post is based on a section of [an article I've recently written for InfoQ](http://www.infoq.com/articles/Latest-Project-Jigsaw-Usage-Tutorial).
-A Tutorial Using the Latest Early Access Build - InfoQ").
 If you are interested in a Jigsaw walkthrough, you should read the entire piece.

 All non-attributed quotes are from the excellent [State Of The Module System](http://openjdk.java.net/projects/jigsaw/spec/sotms/).

-[toc exclude=Overview]

 ## Definition Of (Implied) Readability